twalichiewicz/Backchannel/README.md

 2. [Install Backchannel](https://raw.githubusercontent.com/twalichiewicz/Backchannel/refs/heads/main/HNewhere.user.js)
    - *Upgrading from HNewhere?* Let it auto-update and it renames itself.
 If you install from this link instead, delete the old **HNewhere** entry afterwards.
 3. Browse the web as usual.
 If a thread exists for that page the (BC) button lights up.
 Clicking it opens the sidebar.
 Still grey?
-Nobody's posted it yet-- click to open the front page and see what they are talking about instead, or submit it yourself from there.
+Click to view the front page when you're done or submit your current article (currently only supported for Hacker News).

 ## Contributing